gcallah/Rationalism/OakeshottFishing/OakeshottFishing.md

-Thus, Oakeshott is not endorsing any attempt to turn states into purely civil association, but only a way of undersanding there mixed character and the tensions that it creates.
+Thus, Oakeshott is not endorsing any attempt to turn states into purely civil association, but only a way of undersanding their mixed character and the tensions that it creates.
 To attempt to design a polity as a "pure" civil association is itself a species of
 rationalism: see for instance, Nozick (1974), Friedman (1989), or Murphy (2010) for examples of just that sort of rationalistic embrace of a purely civil association.